What Is Heart Failure?

 We have state-of-the-art diagnostic equipment, and some of the best heart technicians in the country.
 Our team includes experts in caring for the very youngest patients – newborns and very young infants with heart failure.

-Our certified pediatric trained heart surgeons, Drs.
-Lester Permut, Michael McMullan and Karl Welke, operate together, a unique practice among surgeons.
+Our certified pediatric-trained heart surgeons, Drs.
+Jonathan Chen, Michael McMullan and Lester Permut, operate together, a unique practice among surgeons.
 We are dedicated to a practice that reduces human error and increases good results for your child.

 Our team also is active in research to advance knowledge about heart failure and transplantation.
 We are constantly improving surgery so we can provide the most current treatments and the very best care for your child.